Chicken Salna

 Heat 2 tablespoon oil in a pressure cooker on medium-high heat.

-Once the oil is hot, add 1 and ½ cups of chopped onions and 15-20 curry leaves and fry until onions turn translucent (4-5 minutes), stirring frequently.
+Once the oil is hot, add 1 and ½ cups of chopped onions and 15-20 curry leaves and cook until onions turn translucent (4-5 minutes), stirring frequently.

-Add ½ cup chopped tomatoes and saute for 3-4 minutes.
+Add ½ cup chopped tomatoes and cook for 3-4 minutes.

 Add 1 teaspoon Kashmiri red chili powder and ½ teaspoon turmeric powder and cook for another minute.
 Stir frequently while cooking.

-Add ¼ cup roughly chopped cilantro (coriander leaves) and roughly chopped mint leaves along with the salna paste that we made earlier.
+Add ¼ cup roughly chopped cilantro (coriander leaves) and roughly chopped mint leaves along with the salna paste you made earlier.

 Add 2 cups of water and 1 teaspoon salt and mix well.

-Tip – Add some water to the blender and take out all the paste sticking to the sides and then add this water to the cooker to avoid any wastage of the salna paste.
+Tip – Add some water to the blender, remove all the paste sticking to the sides, and then add this water to the cooker to avoid any wastage of the salna paste.

 Close the lid of the cooker.